dnmfarrell/Hash-Tidy/README.md

 Hash-Tidy
 ---------
-Fight entropy with this handy Perl key-value tidier for vim.
+Fight entropy and disorder!
+Tidy your Perl hashes in vim.

 It sorts the keys by length: